 There may be highlighting on the work in green to show success against the LI.

 There may be highlighting on the work in orange to show where improvements or corrections need to be made.

-At the bottom of the work.....
 You have put each new speaker on a new line.

 You don't need speech marks